rubyrubyruby02/NC-News-Frontend/README.md

 ## Project Summary
 This is a front-end project using the React.
 I have created the app from scratch, added the components and used hooks such as useState, useEffect and useSearchParams.
-Inside the Wireframe folder are my planning sketches.
+Inside the Wireframe folder are my planning sketches using a mobile-first approach.
 This was built as part of my time on the Northcoder's software development bootcamp.

+### What does the app do?
+The app is a news website, with articles on different topics.
+Users can view articles on particular topics, sort articles and interact them by up or down voting or adding a comment.

 ### Backend & Data
 The data is provided by my API developed during my Back-end project which can be found [here](https://rubys-northcoders-news.onrender.com/api)